-There were no mice on the lighthouse, but one day Elwood Wade was startled to by a four-foot water snake that had somehow made its way up into the structure.
+There were no mice on the lighthouse, but one day Elwood Wade was startled to find a four-foot water snake that had somehow made its way up into the structure.
 Though the men sometimes played table tennis and cards, they spent most of their leisure time watching TV.
 A twenty-four-hour watch was kept in the radio room, with crewmen serving six-hour shifts.
 Each man did his own laundry in a washing machine located in the basement, but the crew took turns cooking.
 “The cook always washes his own dishes,” said Dan Discianno.
 “That way he doesn’t dirty so many.”

-During the first week of October 1976, the Coast Guard Cutter Buckhorn remove the final crew from Grays Reef Lighthouse, forty years after the structure was completed.
+During the first week of October 1976, the Coast Guard Cutter Buckhorn removed the final crew from Grays Reef Lighthouse, forty years after the structure was completed.
 An electronic fog detector and other gear had earlier been installed in the lighthouse to allow it to operate automatically, powered by generators in the basement.
 With the automation of the lighthouses at Lansing Shoal and White Shoal having been completed earlier in the year, Grays Reef Lighthouse was the last manned offshore station in northeast Lake Michigan.
 The Fresnel lens that served in the lighthouse is on display at the Harsha House Museum in Charlevoix.

 The radiobeacon tower was removed from atop the lighthouse in August 2010.